volcengine/verl/docs/perf/perf_tuning.rst

 Currently, we support two types rollout backend: vLLM and TGI.
 We will support SGLang soon.
 We will discuss some key factors to tune the vLLM rollout:

+veRL currently supports two rollout backends: vLLM and TGI (with SGLang support coming soon).

-Before tuning, we recommend setting the ``actor_rollout_ref.rollout.disable_log_stats=False`` to get the statistics of the rollout generation.
+Below are key factors for tuning vLLM-based rollout.
+Before tuning, we recommend setting ``actor_rollout_ref.rollout.disable_log_stats=False`` so that rollout statistics are logged.

 - Increase ``gpu_memory_utilization``.
 The vLLM pre-allocates GPU KVCache by using gpu_memory_utilization% of the remaining memory.
-  However, if you don't offload other model parameters and optimizer, we cannot make this value too large as it would lead to OOM.
+  However, if model parameters and optimizer states are not offloaded, using too high a fraction can lead to OOM.
-  Setting it to 0.5 - 0.7 would be a good choice to ensure no preemption, achieve high throughput and avoid OOM.
+  A value between 0.5 and 0.7 often strikes a good balance between high throughput and avoiding OOM.

+- Adjust ``max_num_seqs`` or ``max_num_batched_tokens``.
-- If the GPU cache utilization is relatively low in the log, try to increase ``max_num_seqs`` or ``max_num_batched_tokens`` to incrase the bsz in the decode stage.
+  If the GPU cache utilization is relatively low in the log, increase ``max_num_seqs`` or ``max_num_batched_tokens`` can enlarge the effective batch size in the decoding stage, allowing more concurrent requests per batch.
-  This can help increase the number of concurrent requests in a batch, thereby raising the GPU cache utilization.
   We recommend setting ``max_num_batched_tokens > 2048`` for higher throughput.

+- Use a smaller ``tensor_parallel_size``.
-- If the GPU memory is enough, try to use smaller ``tensor_parallel_size`` to get more vLLM replicas.
+  When GPU resources allow, a smaller tensor parallel size spawns more vLLM replicas.
-  As DP could result in larger throughput than TP but will lead to larger KVCache consumption.
+  Data parallelism (DP) can yield higher throughput than tensor parallelism (TP), but also increases KVCache consumption.
-  There're some trade-off between more replicas and higher memory usage.
+  Carefully balance the trade-off between more replicas and higher memory usage.
   Our experient in Sec.
 8.4 of `HybridFlow paper <https://github.com/volcengine/verl/blob/main/verl/utils/reward_score/gsm8k.py>`_ evaluate this trade-off.

-More tuning details such as dealing with Preemption and Chunked-prefill, you can refer the `vLLM official tuning guide <https://docs.vllm.ai/en/latest/performance/optimization.html>`_
+More tuning details such as dealing with Preemption and Chunked-prefill can be found in `vLLM official tuning guide <https://docs.vllm.ai/en/latest/performance/optimization.html>`_

 Batch Size Tuning